crowdfavorite/wp-social/README.txt

 == Changelog ==

+= 2.9 =
+* Added German and Norwegian Bokmål language support
+* Now using HTTPS for Facebook and Twitter links and avatars

 = 2.8 =
 * Change Twitter search endpoint to use v1.1
 * Remove warnings related to broadcasting to no accounts